mimorisuzuko/jkfiddle/README.md

-# JKFiddle: Test your JavaScript, SCSS, Pug on Electron
+# JKFiddle: Test your JavaScript, SCSS and Pug on Electron